timeplus-io/docs/docs/proton-create-udf.md

 At Timeplus, we leverage SQL to make powerful streaming analytics more accessible to a broad range of users.
 Without SQL, you have to learn and call low-level programming API, then compile/package/deploy them to get analytics results.
 This is a repetitive and tedious process, even for small changes.

-But some developers have concerns that complex logic or systems integrations are hard to express using SQL.
+But some developers have concerns that complex logic or systems integration are hard to express using SQL.

 That's why we add User-Defined Functions (UDF) support in Timeplus.
 This enables users to leverage existing programming libraries, integrate with external systems, or just make SQL easier to maintain.